-Sensitive periods often refer to the periods of psychological development where the child begins to show signs of intense concentration and interest as well as develop particular skills or knowledge.
+Sensitive periods often refer to periods of psychological development where the child begins to show signs of intense concentration and interest as well as develop particular skills or knowledge.

 The Sensitive periods are universal to all human beings.
 These periods of prolonged concentration and sparked interest are a window of opportunity where the child is able to understand as well as learn new concepts effortlessly in comparison to other phases of an individual’s life.

-The connection with the outer environment is established by the interior vitality and joy that is exhibited by the child during the sensitive periods.
+The connection with the outer environment is established by the interior vitality and joy that is exhibited by the child during sensitive periods.

 Essentially the Sensitive periods are phases of prolonged focus where the child has the capability to absorb only one specific characteristic of the environment with the exclusion of others.

 These periods of focus and concentration do not appear in a linear pattern and overlap throughout the child’s developmental process.

 According to Dr. Maria Montessori, the Sensitive Periods occur in the child’s life during the initial six years (birth to age 6).

 Other pedagogies refer to the term Sensitive Periods as windows of opportunity and developmental milestones.